mas-bandwidth/yojimbo/BUILDING.md

 Next, install libsodium and mbedtls.

-On MacOS X, this can be done `brew install libsodium mbedtls`.
+On MacOS X, this can be done most easily with `brew install libsodium mbedtls`.
 If you don't have Brew, you can install it from <http://brew.sh>.

 On Linux, depending on your particular distribution there may be prebuilt packages for libsodium and mbedtls, or you may have to build from source from here [libsodium](https://github.com/jedisct1/libsodium/releases) and here [mbedtls](https://github.com/ARMmbed/mbedtls).
-Make sure you install the 2.x version of mbedtls.
-The 1.x version will not work with libyojimbo.
+Make sure you install the 2.x version of mbedtls as the 1.x version will not work with libyojimbo.

-Next go to the command line under the libyojimbo directory and enter:
+Now go to the command line under the libyojimbo directory and enter:

     premake5 gmake

-This creates makefiles which you can use to build the source via "make all", or if you prefer you can use the following shortcuts.
-These shortcuts are smart enough to build the makefiles if necessary.
+Which creates makefiles which you can use to build the source via:

+    make all

+Alternatively, you can use the following shortcuts to build and run test programs directly:

     premake5 test           // build and run unit tests

-    premake5 server         // build run your own yojimbo server on localhost on UDP port 40000
+    premake5 server         // build run a yojimbo server on localhost on UDP port 40000

-    premake5 client         // build and run the client that connects to the server running on localhost
+    premake5 client         // build and run a yojimbo client that connects to the server running on localhost

-To remove all generated makefiles and build output:

-    premake5 clean

-## Premake bug on older versions of MacOS

-If you see an error like this while building on MacOS:

-    ld: warning: directory not found for option '-L/usr/lib64'
-    ld: unknown option: --start-group
-    clang: error: linker command failed with exit code 1 (use -v to see invocation) make[1]: *** [bin/test] Error 1
-    make: *** [test] Error 2

-You have an older version of MacOS that premake5 is generating incorrect makefiles for :(

-You can workaround this bug by manually removing "--start-group", "--end-group" and "-L/usr/lib64" from the generated makefiles.

-You can do this quickly via the following sed scripts:

-    sed -i -- 's%-Wl,--end-group%%' *.make
-    sed -i -- 's%-Wl,--start-group%%' *.make
-    sed -i -- 's%-L/usr/lib64%%' *.make

-There is an issue about this problem: https://github.com/premake/premake-core/issues/473

 ## Run a yojimbo server inside Docker

 **libyojimbo** supports Docker on Windows, Mac and Linux.